10 Greatest Stops on the LA to Vegas Drive

 • Time: 3 hours 31 minutes from LA

 The town of Baker is a great place to stop on your journey and is full of many classic highway 15 stops.
-While there are plenty of chain restaurants, we recommend stopping for food at the Mad Greek.
+While there are plenty of chain restaurants, I’d recommend stopping for food at the Mad Greek.
 Opened 24 hours, this restaurant serves up delicious Greek food as well as some classic American and Mexican favourites.

 Grab some snacks at Alien Jerky, famous for its various jerky flavors, and snap a picture at the towering World’s Tallest Thermometer before heading back on the road.